BCLibraries/bc-library-modular-header/README.md

 | :---: |

-## If Bootstrap v3 in already included with your application
+## If Bootstrap v3 is already included with your application

 Great!
 You can leave out the [custom "slim" stylesheet](css/lib-header-custom-bootstrap3.css) link from your `<head>` section since it provides the same styles as Bootstrap.
 Of course, nothing bad will happen if you leave this stylesheet included.